 exception TransferLimitExceeded with limit : Decimal attempted : Decimal where message "Transfer of " <> show attempted <> " exceeds limit of " <> show limit

 To throw our own exception, you can use

 choice TransferLimited : () with newOwner : Party transferredAmount : Decimal controller owner, newOwner do let limit = 50.0 when (transferredAmount > limit) $ throw TransferLimitExceeded with limit = limit attempted = transferredAmount create this with amount = amount - transferredAmount create Iou with issuer = issuer, owner = newOwner, amount = transferredAmount pure ()

 Finally, we can adapt our choice to catch this exception as well:

 nonconsuming choice OrderItemTrustedLimited : ContractId Order with shopper : Party controller shopper do try do exerciseByKey @Account (bank, shopper) (Transfer owner price) pure () catch PreconditionFailed _ -> do create Iou with issuer = shopper owner = owner amount = price pure () TransferLimitExceeded _ _ -> do create Iou with issuer = shopper owner = owner amount = price pure () create Order with shopOwner = owner shopper = shopper

 For more information on exceptions, take a look at the language reference.

 We have now seen how to develop safe models and how we can handle errors in those models in a robust and simple way.
 But the journey doesn’t stop there.
-In 9 Working with Dependencies you will learn how to extend an already running application to enhance it with new features.
+In Work with Dependencies you will learn how to extend an already running application to enhance it with new features.
 In that context you’ll learn a bit more about the architecture of Daml, about dependencies, and about identifiers.